 - Career goals and aims: please provide a statement about yourself and your personal ambitions

 - Challenge(s) experienced: a statement detailing your personal and financial circumstances that have the potential to impact upon your studies at Griffith University.

 You must upload the following in the supporting documentation section.
-(Please use only the following formats- pdf, word, jpeg or excel.
-We can only guarantee these formats will be accepted)
+Please use only the following formats: PDF, Word, jpg or Excel.
+We can only guarantee these formats will be accepted.

 *Priority will be given to students who are not in receipt of any other scholarship funding.